citp/privacy-policy-historical/b/bl/blu/bluebottle.com.md

-> *The following text is extracted and transformed from the bluebottle.com privacy policy that was archived on 2014-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625125457id_/http%3A//bluebottle.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bluebottle.com privacy policy that was archived on 2014-11-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141128011812id_/http%3A//bluebottle.com/privacy.php) for the most accurate reproduction.*

 # Bluebottle Email: Privacy

 [](http://www.addthis.com/bookmark.php "Bookmark using any bookmark manager!")

-"As a free Pop3 service the Bluebottle email service is the best I have come across.
-The spam filtering is excellent."- _**Alex G**_
+"Your service is impeccable." - **Perry E,**

+"Now bluebottle is running smoother than Ever!
+Thank you very much for supplying me with the service." - **Connagh,**

 "Thank YOU for providing a great service!
 I've got my whole family hooked!" - **Kerryn M,**

-"Your email service is the best one of all.
-There is no other better spam provider other than yours....
-TRULY THE BEST..." - **Jainam S,**

-"I am going to promote your e-mail service as often as possible!" - **_Oliver M_**

-"I've been a Bluebottle subscriber for awhile now, and know you offer a great service." - **Rick R,**
+"The service is too excellent and I will inform all my colleagues to use this site." - **Maruthi,**

+"I see that you've responded to your customers ideas with great services.
+I would like to thank you for these improvements." - _**Murat S**_

 ##  Bluebottle - the Only Anti-Spam solution you will ever need